mkamleh/recipes/README.md

 4. Usage
    The project is organized into several folders:

+5. I used string query to search for recipes as it is the most global and flexible variable between all recipes

+6. I improved my skills with react animation using motion frame

 Api: Contains API calls and error handling.
 Components: Houses various React components.
 Environment: Holds environment variables.